MikkelSchubert/adapterremoval/README.md

     $ sudo make static

 Note that AdapterRemoval requires that the zlib library and headers (www.zlib.net) are installed, that the bzlib2 library and headers are installed, and that the compiler used supports c++11.
 Please refer to your operating system documentation for installation instructions.
-Alternatively, use of these features may be disabled when running 'make':

-    # Disable gzip support
-    $ make GZIP_SUPPORT=no

-    # Disable bzip2 support
-    $ make BZIP2_SUPPORT=no

-    # Disable both gzip and bzip2 support
-    $ make GZIP_SUPPORT=no BZIP2_SUPPORT=no

 ## Documentation